-A good place to start would be to understand what stem cells are before diving into the good or bad about them.
+A good place to start would be to understand what umbilical cord blood stem cells are before diving into the good or bad about them.

-Stem cells, often studied for their use in regenerative medicine, are immature unspecialised cells that can assume the form of other specialised cells.
-Regenerative medicine includes treatments that help our natural healing processes work more rapidly and effectively.
+Stem cells are immature and young cells that can adopt any function of a specific cell in the body and become mature or specialised cells.1 Regenerative medicine includes treatments that help our natural healing processes work more rapidly and effectively.

-Stem cells are “unprogrammed cells” in the human body that can divide continuously and change into other types of cells.
-Stem cells can become bone, muscle, cartilage and other types of specialised cells (like blood), and thus have the yet-to-be-discovered potential to treat disorders like Parkinson’s, Alzheimer’s and diabetes.
-They can be found in different bodily tissues including blood, bone marrow, umbilical cord blood, placental tissue, skin and muscle.
+Stem cells are “unprogrammed cells” in the human body that can divide continuously and change into other types of cells.2 Umbilical cord blood stem cells can regenerate into bone, muscle, cartilage and other types of specialised cells (like blood), and thus have the yet-to-be-discovered potential to treat disorders like Parkinson’s, Alzheimer’s and diabetes.3 They can be found in different bodily tissues including blood, bone marrow, umbilical cord blood, placental tissue, skin and muscle.2

-Stem cells are an approved form of treatment for over 80 disorders, mainly of the blood and immune system, but there are limitations to what they can and cannot be used to treat.
+Stem cells are an approved form of treatment for over 90+ conditions, mainly of the blood and immune system, but there are limitations to what they can and cannot be used to treat.

-Theoretically, stem cells also have the potential to help develop replacement organs, repair aged cells in the body thus preventing or delaying organ failure, and to produce extended longevity.
-The use of stem cells for various disorders and therapies is still being studied under clinical trials, making them more of an investment for the long run.
+Theoretically, umbilical cord blood stem cells also have the potential of functionally restoring tissues/organs, repair aged cells in the body thus preventing or delaying organ failure, and producing extended longevity.4 The use of stem cells for various disorders and therapies is still being studied under clinical trials, making them more of an investment in the long run.

 Are Stem Cells Good or Bad?
 What Should I Know About Them?